matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025/book/pixi.md

 For the rest of this tutorial, we will use the `pixi.toml` file as the main file.

-### Platforms
+## Platforms
 The `platforms` field in the manifest file is used to specify the platforms **TODO**

-### Channels
+## Channels
 The `channels` field in the manifest file is used to specify the channels **TODO**

-## Managing dependencies
+# Managing dependencies
 After creating the project, you can start adding dependencies to the project.
 Pixi uses the `pixi add` command to add dependencies to the project.
-This command will add the dependency to the `pixi.toml` or `pyproject.toml` file, solve the dependencies, write the lockfile and install the package in the environment. e.g. lets add `numpy` and `pytest` to the project.
+This command will , by default, add the conda dependency to the `pixi.toml` or `pyproject.toml` file, solve the dependencies, write the lockfile and install the package in the environment. e.g. lets add `numpy` and `pytest` to the project.
 ```bash
 pixi add numpy pytest
 ```